 To be fair…while Spanish/French colonial-era slave codes had granted complete rights and equality to a “free man of color” (allowed to be educated, serve in military, own land, business, and even slaves) it was only the March 4, 1812 Louisiana Constitution that removed the right to vote from 2/3 of the people living there.
 That was long before Jackson would fight a vicious political campaign at the federal level to do them even more harm.

 When you think of a battle for “freedom” from British rule, consider the new state’s constitution was so undemocratic and exclusionary, property worth at least $5,000 had to be owned by a white man for him to be a candidate for governor and then he would be chosen by the legislature not voters.
 So it wasn’t just Jackson trying to build a new aristocratic empire, denying democratic rights to Americans.

 However, Jackson was a major influence on the undemocratic and racist direction of America in the mid-1800s.
-While the British abolished slavery in 1833, not to mention New York in 1827 and Mexico in 1824, America instead was about to be dragged down by Jackson’s seemingly endless thirst to use his authority for enslaving and massacring non-white Americans.
+While the British abolished slavery in 1833 (led in 1829 by Mary Prince, an escaped slave from Bermuda), not to mention New York in 1827, or Mexico in 1824, America instead was about to be dragged down by Jackson’s seemingly endless thirst to use his authority for enslaving and massacring non-white Americans.

 Extensive administrative and diplomatic experience since Washington was a norm for anyone serving as President of America.
 Jackson found this unnecessary and dismissed critics who pointed to his lack of time in any Cabinet post or even travel abroad.
 Jackson had poor writing skills in English alone, so studies in advanced topics such as foreign travel and languages seemed out of the question.